matthewepler/missedconnections/README.md

 # Missed Connections Haikus
-An application displaying recent Missed Connections posts from [http://newyork.craigslist.org](http://newyork.craigslist.org)
+An application displaying recent Missed Connections posts from [http://newyork.craigslist.org](http://newyork.craigslist.org) in the form of haikus.
+The lines in the poem are chosen at random from a database of pre-parsed phrases.

 See the application live here: [Missed Connections Haiku App](https://missedconnectionshaikus.herokuapp.com/)